OfficeDev/office-js-docs-pr/docs/word/dictionary-task-pane-add-ins.md

 The following example shows the JavaScript implementation in the .js file that's called from the add-in's HTML page to provide the programming logic for the Demo Dictionary add-in.
 This script reuses the XML web service described previously.
 When placed in the same directory as the example web service, the script will get definitions from that service.
 It can be used with a public OfficeDefinitions-conforming XML web service by modifying the `xmlServiceURL` variable at the top of the file.

-The primary members of the Office JavaScript API (Office.js) that are called from this implementation are as follows:
+The primary members of the Office JavaScript API (Office.js) that are called from this implementation are shown in the following list.

 - The [initialize](/javascript/api/office) event of the `Office` object, which is raised when the add-in context is initialized, and provides access to a [Document](/javascript/api/office/office.document) object instance that represents the document the add-in is interacting with.
 - The [addHandlerAsync](/javascript/api/office/office.document#office-office-document-addhandlerasync-member(1)) method of the `Document` object, which is called in the `initialize` function to add an event handler for the [SelectionChanged](/javascript/api/office/office.documentselectionchangedeventargs) event of the document to listen for user selection changes.
 - The [getSelectedDataAsync](/javascript/api/office/office.document#office-office-document-getselecteddataasync-member(1)) method of the `Document` object, which is called in the `tryUpdatingSelectedWord()` function when the `SelectionChanged` event handler is raised to get the word or phrase the user selected, coerce it to plain text, and then execute the `selectedTextCallback` asynchronous callback function.
 - When the  `selectTextCallback` asynchronous callback function that's passed as the *callback* argument of the `getSelectedDataAsync` method executes, it gets the value of the selected text when the callback returns.
 It gets that value from the callback's *selectedText* argument (which is of type [AsyncResult](/javascript/api/office/office.asyncresult)) by using the [value](/javascript/api/office/office.asyncresult#office-office-asyncresult-status-member) property of the returned `AsyncResult` object.
 - The rest of the code in the `selectedTextCallback` function queries the XML web service for definitions.
 - The remaining code in the .js file displays the list of definitions in the add-in's HTML UI.

 In the add-in's web application project in Visual Studio, you can replace the contents of the **./Home.js** file with the following sample JavaScript.